heba14101998/Airbnb-price-category-prediction/README.md

 - **Diffrent languages**: the text column contains text different languageColumns (or Features) that contain text with different language.

-- **Images size**: Dealing with images in diffrent sizesDealing with images in diffrent sizes.
+- **Images size**: Dealing with images in diffrent sizes.

-- **Multi-modality**, combining different types of inputs in a single model.
+- **Multi-modality**: combining different types of inputs in a single model.

-- **Overfitting**, preventing the model from fitting noise in the training data.
+- **Overfitting**: preventing the model from fitting noise in the training data.

-- **Model complexity**, selecting the appropriate architecture and hyperparameters.
+- **Model complexity**: selecting the appropriate architecture and hyperparameters.

-- **Interpretability**, understanding the model's predictions and important features.
+- **Interpretability**: understanding the model's predictions and important features.

 Addressing these challenges requires careful consideration of the data, model architecture, and hyperparameters, as well as the use of appropriate evaluation metrics and techniques for model interpretation and explanation.